 Adapting Temporal Beta diversity Indices for genetic data

-Calculating TBI involves computing dissimilarities in species composition (see Legendre & Legendre 2012 for an overview of available dissimilarities) between temporal surveys of the same sites, and testing their significance through permutations of the site-species input matrices.
-In extending TBI to TGI, we considered population-level genotype frequency matrices as input, and used genetic distances which characterize genetic separation among sampled populations based on some geometrical and evolutionary assumptions, as dissimilarity.
-In this case, the null hypothesis is that genetic diversity does not differ between the two points in time that were sampled.
+Calculating TBI involves computing dissimilarities in species composition (see Legendre & Legendre 2012 for an overview of available dissimilarities, and Legendre & De Cáceres 2013 for criteria to determine the indices that are appropriate for beta diversity studies) between the data sampled at two different times at each site, and testing the significance of these indices through simultaneous permutations of the two site-by-species input matrices.
+In extending TBI to TGI, we considered population-level genotype frequency matrices as input, and used as dissimilarity the genetic distances that measure the genetic separation between populations sampled at two different times, based on some geometrical and evolutionary assumptions.
+In this case, the null hypothesis is that genetic composition does not differ between the two points in time that were sampled.

-One of the most essential challenge, given background processes, is to evaluate the significance of the temporal change.
-There are no reference distributions for what constitutes significant temporal genetic change available to researchers and decision-makers, instead, permutation-based approaches can be used to generate a distribution of values against which an observed value can be compared.
-Permutation-based methods have been previously developed and applied for the analysis of spatial-temporal changes in community composition (Legendre & Gauthier, 2014; Shimadzu, Dornelas, & Magurran, 2015).
+One of the challenges, given background processes, is to evaluate the significance of the temporal changes at the different sites.
+There are no reference distributions for what constitutes significant temporal genetic change available to researchers and decision-makers.
+Instead, we will use a permutation-based approach to generate a distribution of values to which the observed value can be compared.
+Permutation-based methods have been previously developed and applied fotor the analysis of spatio-temporal changes in community composition (for reviews: Legendre & Gauthier, 2014; Shimadzu, Dornelas, & Magurran, 2015).

-Although multiple permutation approaches exist, they are not all equal in all circumstances in terms of supporting meaningful inference (Adams & Collyer, 2015).
+Although several permutation approaches have been described, they are not all usable to support meaningful inference for all types of scientific questions (for genetic questions, see Adams & Collyer, 2015).
 Testing the significance of TGI involved permuting the input genotypic matrices.
-Here, we permuted loci in the same way in both samples, as it was highlighted as the best permutation method for community composition data (Legendre, 2019; here loci replace species), and because it was the only one which provided adequate performance in our early testing of TGI (the other permutation approaches would never detect any true positive).
+Here, we permuted the values at each locus in the same way in both time samples; this was shown to be the best permutation method for community composition data (Legendre, 2019; here loci replace species).
+It was also the only one that provided adequate performance in our early testing of TGI; alternative permutation approaches detected any true positive).
 We used 999 permutations in all analyses.

 Genetic distance